Earlier Francis Marion Symposium 2008-2012

 Agenda: Carl Borick: SC Patriot Prisoners who Fought with Marion in the Revolutionary South, 1780–1782: “Relieve Us of This Burthen”

-Dick Watkins: Land Genealogy 102: “Mounts” on the Coastal Plain: Revolutionary War-era plantations along the Congaree and Santee Rivers: with plats & maps 1750’s
+Dick Watkins: Land Genealogy 102: “Mounts” on the Coastal Plain: Revolutionary War-era plantations along the Congaree and Santee Rivers: with plats and maps 1750’s

-Dinner Theater: David Reuwer: Myth-busting – Fact & Fiction Southern Campaign
+Dinner Theater: David Reuwer: Myth-busting – Fact and Fiction Southern Campaign

 Doug MacIntyre: The Battle of Sullivan’s Island: Thomson, Marion & Moultrie